Harpfield Primary Academy

 - What training are the staff supporting children and young people with SEND have had or are having?

-Staff that support children with SEN are part of the school’s Inclusion team.
+Staff that support children with SEND are part of the school’s Inclusion team.
 The team provides peer to peer advice and support to ensure best practice.

 We also use strategies to make our school ‘Dyslexia Friendly.’

-The current SENCO has achieved a National Award in Special Educational Needs.
+The current SENCO is carrying out her National Award in Special Educational Needs at Manchester University.